-I have been handling criminal cases in New Orleans for almost 20 years, and have helped thousands of clients achieve the results they need.
-Call me now at (504) 571-9529, or email me using the “Contact Me Now” link to the right of the page, to talk about how I can help you with your criminal charges.
+I have been handling criminal cases in New Orleans for almost 20 years and have helped thousands of clients achieve the results they need.

 In addition to the possibility of incarceration, the long-term consequences of a felony conviction may include the loss of the right to vote, ineligibility for elected office or professional licenses, and restrictions on the right to possess weapons.
-You need a criminal defense lawyer involved in you felony case as soon after your arrest as possibly to protect your rights.
+You need a criminal defense lawyer involved in your felony case as soon after your arrest as possible to protect your rights.